-The dried seeds of Datura fastuosa, Linn., var. alba, Nees [Wight, Icones, plate 1396].
+The seeds of Datura fastuosa, Linn., var. alba Necs [Wight, Icones, plate 1396].

-Characters.-The Seeds are somewhat wedge-shaped, with rounded, thickened, furrowed, wavy margins, strongly compressed laterally; from one-sixth of an inch to one-fif.h of an inch (four to five millimetres) broad, and about one-twenty-fifth of an inch (one millimetre) thick.
+Characters.-The Seeds are somewhat wedge-shaped, with rounded, thickened, furrowed, wavy margins, strongly compressed latterly; from one-sixth of an inch to one-fifth of an inch (four to five millimetres) bread, and about one-twenty-fifth of an inch (one millimetre) thick.
 The hilum is situated on one edge and extends from about the middle to the acute end of the seed.
-The testa is finely pitted and reticulated, and is of a dull yellowish-brown colour; it is comparatively thick, and encloses a narrow translucent endosperm which surrounds a curved embryo.
-Datura Seeds are without odour; they have a somewhat bitter taste.
+The testa is finely pitted and reticulated, and is of a dull yellowish-brown colour; it is comparatively thick, and encloses a narrow translucent endosperm.
+The Seeds are without odour; they have a somewhat bitter taste.